Back to Glossary

 Inspection Report

-A formal, standardized document produced after a property inspection that records condition, cleanliness, safety, and amenity readiness against a predefined checklist, enabling quality control and maintenance planning.
+An inspection report is a formal, standardized document that records a property's condition, cleanliness, safety, and amenity readiness against a predefined checklist.
+This documentation serves as a critical tool for quality control and maintenance planning between guest stays.

 Why it matters